Geometric characterization of Lyapunov exponents for Riemann surface laminations: Preparatory results

 The open set $\U_p$ is called a {\it flow box} and the Riemann surface $\Phi_p^{-1}\{t=c\}$ in $\U_p$ with $c\in\T_p$ is a {\it plaque}.
 The property of the above coordinate changes insures that the plaques in different flow boxes are compatible in the intersection of the boxes.
 Two plaques are {\it adjacent} if they have non-empty intersection.

 A {\it leaf} $L$ is a minimal connected subset of $X$ such that if $L$ intersects a plaque, it contains that plaque.
 So a leaf $L$ is a Riemann surface immersed in $X$ which is a union of plaques.

-A leaf $L$ of the lamination is said to be {\it hyperbolic} if it is a hyperbolic Riemann surface, i.e., it is uniformized by $\D.$ The lamination is said to be {\it hyperbolic} if its leaves are all hyperbolic.
+\begin{definition} A leaf $L$ of a lamination $(X,\Lc)$ is said to be {\it hyperbolic} if it is a hyperbolic Riemann surface, i.e., it is uniformized by $\D.$ The lamination is said to be {\it hyperbolic} if its leaves are all hyperbolic. \end{definition}

-{\bf Standing Hypothesis.} From now on, we always assume that $(X,\Lc)$ is a $\Cc^2$-smooth hyperbolic Riemann surface lamination.
+{\bf Standing Hypothesis.} From now on, we always assume that $(X,\Lc)$ is a $\Cc^2$-smooth Riemann surface lamination.

 We denote by $\Cc(X,\Lc)$ the space of all functions $f$ defined and compactly supported on $ X$ which are leafwise $\Cc^2$-smooth and transversally continuous, that is, for each laminated chart $\Phi_p:\U_p\rightarrow \B_p\times \T_p$ and all $m,n\in\N$ with $m+n\leq 2,$ the derivatives ${\partial^{m+n}(f\circ\Phi_p^{-1})\over \partial y^m\partial\bar{y}^n}$ exist and are jointly continuous in $(y,t).$